thisisrandy/catan-randomizer/README.md

 #### Everything, Everywhere, All at Once

 The [Explorers & Pirates main page](https://www.catan.com/explorers-pirates)
-claims "In the [Seafarers and Explorers & Pirates] expansions, the ways of using ships and settling new islands are so fundamentally different from each other that it is **impossible to combine the expansions**.
+claims, "In the [Seafarers and Explorers & Pirates] expansions, the ways of using ships and settling new islands are so fundamentally different from each other that it is **impossible to combine the expansions**.
 Besides, combining them doesn't make much sense anyway.
 If you use a settler ship, you reach a new